Commitments & Partnerships

 International Living Futures Institute (ILFI)

-We champion the Labs21 program locally and globally by helping the U.S. EPA and DOE promote sustainable laboratories and raise awareness about the benefits of Labs21 throughout the industry.
+HDR has staff on the I2SL board and we champion the I2SL programs locally and globally by helping the U.S. EPA and DOE promote sustainable laboratories and raise awareness about the benefits of I2SL throughout the industry.

-We are members of Practice Greenhealth, a nonprofit organization founded on the principles of positive environmental stewardship and best practices in the healthcare community.
+We are a supporter of Practice Greenhealth, a nonprofit organization founded on the principles of positive environmental stewardship and best practices in the healthcare community.
 Our commitment to healthy materials is especially aligned with Practice Greenhealth's goal to phase out hazardous substances and toxic chemicals to improve patient safety and care.
-We are also supporters and presenters at the organization's annual CleanMed conference.

 U.S. Green Building Council (USGBC)